Wisconsin Divorce Laws

 The state of Wisconsin has only one legal ground for divorce: the grounds of an irretrievably broken marriage.
 Certain circumstances must first apply for these grounds to be legal.

 When both individuals petition for divorce they must both state that the marriage is broken beyond repair.
-The individuals may also have lived apart for a minimum of twelve months or more prior to divorce filing.
+The individuals may also have lived apart for a minimum of twelve months or more prior to the divorce filing.
 These twelve months must be consecutive and include no cohabitation.

 Cohabitation can also include living in the same household but residing in different sections of the residence.
 The court will consider each individual’s testimonies before granting or denying a divorce.

 If only one individual states that the marriage is irretrievably broken and that living apart was not voluntary, the court will consider the circumstances.
-In involuntary circumstances individuals must also live apart for at least twelve months.
+In involuntary circumstances, individuals must also live apart for at least twelve months.
 The court will also consider why one individual requests a divorce while the other does not.

 Family Law in Wisconsin

-Legal Separation: When divorce is not an option, legal separation may be a viable alternative to assist you and your family cope with a broken spousal relationship.
+Legal Separation: When divorce is not an option, legal separation may be a viable alternative to assist you and your family in coping with a broken spousal relationship.
 Milwaukee family lawyers will provide you with legal counsel concerning the risks and benefits of legal separation, as an alternative to divorce, and will make sure that your interests are protected.

 Child Custody/Child Support: Child custody placement (visitation) matters are often accompanied by disputes over child support.
 Child support is a statutorily defined obligation of one parent to provide financial support for the children.
 Child support is determined by a set formula under Wisconsin state law.
-Whether you are the custodial or non-custodial parent, family attorneys will vigorously advocate for your financial interests in a child support dispute.
+Whether you are a custodial or non-custodial parent, family attorneys will vigorously advocate for your financial interests in a child support dispute.

 Property Division: Property division is a hotly contested issue in almost every divorce.
 Under Wisconsin law, any property that is considered “marital property” must be split equally between divorcing spouses.
 When involved in a property division dispute, you can trust a Milwaukee County family lawyer to vigorously defend your right to your belongings.